-Thanksgiving weekend involved several traditional matchups of national significance. #3 Florida State traveled to #5 Florida. #8 Alabama hosted Auburn, while #11 Nebraska played host to #19 Oklahoma.
+Thanksgiving weekend involved several traditional matchups of national significance.
+No. 3 Florida State traveled to No. 5 Florida.
+No. 8 Alabama hosted Auburn, while No. 11 Nebraska played host to No. 19 Oklahoma.
 The 8-1-1 Cornhuskers were looking to return to the Orange Bowl for the first time since 1988.
 Oklahoma was shut out of the Big Eight race, but the Sooners, at 8-2, were looking for national and conference redemption after facing NCAA-imposed probation.
 The Sooners held tough against the Cornhuskers, but finally succumbed, 19-14.
-The win gave Nebraska a trip to Miami to face the #1 ranked Miami Hurricanes in the Orange Bowl.
+The win gave Nebraska a trip to Miami to face the No. 1 ranked Miami Hurricanes in the Orange Bowl.

 Introducing Air Bill

 While not in the national spotlight of the Orange Bowl, the second annual Blockbuster had a marquee matchup.

 The Buffs were defending national champions, and Alabama was no pushover.
 The Crimson Tide, led by quarterback Jay Barker and all-everything David Palmer, were 10-1 and ranked 8th in the nation.
 After being shut out, 35-0, by Florida in the season’s second week, Alabama had run off ten straight wins.

 It was clear that if the Buffs were to have any chance of posting a top ten finish, a convincing win over Alabama would be required.
 Logic required that it was time for the Buffs to go with their strengths – including a punishing rushing attack which had led the Buffs to a 20-0-1 Big Eight conference record (and a 30-4-1 overall record) over the previous three seasons.